-This is an in-person course, consisting of in-person class sessions, office hours (optional but encouraged) and labs.
-Lectures will review the work we are doing in the lab as well as relevant concepts related to molecular biology and the experimental procedures.
+This is an in-person course, consisting of class sessions, office hours (optional but encouraged) and labs.
+Lectures will review the work we are doing in the lab as well as relevant concepts related to molecular biology, experimental procedures, and scientific literature.
 For this reason, it is highly recommended that you come to class prepared, having read the relevant lab manual sections.
-Previous students that complete prepare before class, attend office hours, engage in class are more likely to complete labs on time and develop greater mastery of the material.
+Previous students that prepare before class and lab, attend office hours, and engage in class are more likely to complete labs on time and develop greater mastery of the material.

-This course is designed to be an environment for everyone to learn.
 Active participation by asking and answering questions and participating in discussions is encouraged.
 Being able to communicate understanding and confusion is critical to success in any discipline!
 To encourage collaboration, grades are not assigned on a curve.
 We will focus on developing an understanding of fundamental concepts as they apply to different examples.
 Therefore, tests and assignments are not memorization-based.
 Instead, they will include questions that are based on solving problems in new contexts, analyzing and interpreting data to draw conclusions, constructing and critiquing claims.
-Quizzes are open-note/book.
+Quizzes are open note/book.